We’ve ridden every ride at Disney World, but this one ride rule seems more complicated than it needs to be.

-Look, we know Disney World has a lot of systems in place to keep things running smoothly, and for the most part they work just fine.
-But every now and then, there’s a rule or process that just feels way more complicated than it needs to be.
-Case in point: the locker situation at TRON Lightcycle / Run in Magic Kingdom.
-Let’s talk about it.
+Look, we know Disney World has a lot of systems in place to keep things running smoothly, and for the most part, these systems work just fine.
+But we won’t lie, we have beef with this one ride rule at Magic Kingdom that just makes our day more difficult.

 Imagine this: You’re excited to finally experience TRON.
 You get to the locker area, ready to store your belongings, only to realize you don’t have a MagicBand or physical ticket card.
 Now, instead of smoothly moving through the process, you’re stuck waiting for a Cast Member to come over and manually open a locker for you.
-Depending on how busy it is, this could be a minor inconvenience—or it could completely disrupt your flow through the queue.
+Depending on how busy it is, this could be a minor inconvenience, or it could completely disrupt your flow through the queue.

 Wouldn’t it be easier if Disney had a more user-friendly backup option?
 I mean, how about implementing facial recognition for their lockers, which would eliminate this exact issue.
 Even something as simple as having physical locker access cards available in the queue before reaching the lockers would be a major improvement.